-The risk appetite establishes the target amount of risk that the Company is prepared to accept in order to achieve its strategic objectives in order to ensure cautious management of the operations while achieving shareholder expectations.
+The risk appetite establishes the target amount of risk that the Company is prepared to accept in order to achieve its strategic objectives.
+Risk appetite balances a cautious management of the operations while achieving shareholder expectations.
 The primary measure of the Company's aggregate risk appetite is the solvency ratio and the tolerances of this are determined by the Board.
 The Board also determines risk metrics and tolerances for each risk category that it is exposed to, namely underwriting and reserving risk, reinsurance risk, investment and asset liability management risk and operational risk.

-The Board has ultimate responsibility for ensuring that it manages and controls its risk satisfactorily and in order to do this, the Board has appointed a risk management committee, headed up by the risk controller, which is responsible for the management and control of the risks faced by the Company.
+The Board has ultimate responsibility for ensuring that it manages and controls its risk satisfactorily and in order to do this, the Board has appointed a Risk Management Committee, headed up by the risk controller, which is responsible for the management and control of the risks faced by the Company.

-The Company governance framework reflects the 'three lines of defense' approach to risk management, which involves risk owners having responsibility for identifying and managing risks, the risk management committee providing risk management tools and policies, and internal audit performing independent reviews.
+The Company governance framework reflects the 'three lines of defense' approach to risk management, which involves risk owners having responsibility for managing risks, the Risk Management Committee identifying the risks and providing risk management tools and policies, and Internal Audit performing independent reviews.